transdigiware/blockchain/howto/ibp-console-organizations.md

 - Export the existing MSP definition from the **Organizations** tab and edit the generated JSON file to modify the display name, the existing certificates, or add new certificates.
 - Click your MSP definition in the **Organizations** tab to open it and then click the **Settings** icon.
 - If the MSP was created in this console and Node OU support is not enabled, the **Node OU** checkbox is selected because you have the opportunity to enable the support now.
 If you only want to enable Node OU support on the MSP, you do not need to add a new JSON file, you can go ahead and click **Update MSP definition** now.
 This action inserts the `"fabric_node_ous":` section into the JSON along with the appropriate certificates for the organization.
 Be aware that this action also updates the organization admin certificates on the nodes configured with this MSP definition and each node is restarted to reflect the update.
-The **Node OU** checkbox is not visible on imported MSPs.
 - (Optional) If you made updates to the MSP JSON definition, click **Add file** to upload the new JSON file.
 - Click **Update MSP definition**.
 - It is very important to re-export this MSP now and share it with all of the members of the consortium so they can import it into their console and ensure they are using the latest copy of the MSP definition and certificates.